The most common HIPAA violations and how technology can overcome these

 A surprising 98 percent of healthcare data that ends up in incorrect locations can be traced to hacking.
 Healthcare organizations must maintain their own servers and encrypted hard drives for storage so as not to depend on other databases that may be targeted by hackers.

 Even phishing has created security breaches that result in huge amounts of healthcare data being stolen.
-Phishing scams can be averted by using two-step authentication methods along with forced screen locks and automatic log-offs on multi-user computers and mobile devices.
+Phishing scams can be averted by using two-step authentication methods along with forced screen locks and mobile devices.
 Biometric scanning can be used to ensure that the correct person is seeing pertinent patient data.

 - Organizational corruption